vraikonen/tiktok-crawler/README.md

 <h3 align="center">TikTok crawler</h3>

   <p align="center">
     This python script fetches Tiktok posts (videos) based on a user defined query.
+It also fetches comments from selected videos provided in a csv file with their ids.
+As fetching comments is slower than videos, user defines set of videos they want to retrieve comments from.
     <br />
     <a href="https://git.sbg.ac.at/geo-social-analytics/geo-social-media/tiktok-crawler"><strong>Explore the docs »</strong></a>
     <br />